 Duncan has been fortunate enough to work extensively in London's West End with 'The Blues Brothers'.
 Alongside completing UK & European tours with various incarnations of the Blues Brothers’ band, Duncan was also in the Band for the West End run of this show in 2015/16 at the Arts Theatre and again in 2017 at the Hippodrome Casino.

 As well as performing with the Blues Brothers and taking on other live Jazz work, Duncan has an extensive list of musical credits both in London & on tour.
 These include performances of The Rat Pack Live!, Follies, Into the Woods & A Chorus Line.

 As an Arranger & Orchestrator Duncan has written music for many shows & top bands all over the world, including arrangements for The Blues Brothers (West End).
 This also includes performances of Duncan’s work at the Royal Albert Hall on two occasions, where he was honoured to also conduct the ensembles.
 Duncan also released his first eBook in 2018, a collection of 10 Trumpet duets based around traditional Christmas Carols.
 '10 Christmas Duets for Trumpet' is available to download in the Store.

-On top of this Duncan is heavily involved in Jazz education, running workshops alongside the National Youth Jazz Orchestra & National Youth Jazz Collective and directing the Jazz & Big Band programmes at St Albans Music School, Hertfordshire Youth Jazz Ensemble, Hertfordshire Youth Session Orchestra & The University of Hertfordshire Big Band.
+On top of this Duncan is heavily involved in Jazz education, running workshops alongside the National Youth Jazz Orchestra & National Youth Jazz Collective and directing the St Albans Music School Jazz Collective, Hertfordshire Youth Jazz Ensemble, Hertfordshire Youth Jazz Collective & The University of Hertfordshire Big Band.